-The Office of the Presidency for the 2030 Agenda will lead the government engagement through the National Council for the Implementation of the 2030 Agenda, which includes the participation of key counterparts (a total of 18 government institutions).
+The office for the 2030 Agenda will lead the government engagement through the National Council for the Implementation of the 2030 Agenda, which includes the participation of key counterparts (a total of 18 government institutions).
 This Office also articulates the initiatives related to the 2030 Agenda Councils at the local level and with other development actors.